Frequently Asked Questions

 };

-Allocating a peripheral to SHARC
+Allocating a Peripheral to SHARC

 To allocate a peripheral to SHARC cores, modify the board-specific device tree.
 The ARM core still configures the pinmux but doesn’t interact with the peripheral otherwise.